The summer of 1973, when I was seventeen, I hitch-hiked from Ottawa to Long Beach on Vancouver Island and back, by way of Dawson City, Yukon.

 It seemed Casey lived off trapped rabbits and graham crackers.
 The food must have suited him because he was strong and agile.
 Whenever he went into town he would carry a heavy staff to support his weight and use as a rudder as he slid down a very steep path into town.
 Trees helped slow his descent, with one favourite tree helping him turn sharply right towards his job as a stock boy in Caley's General Store and later a bartender in Hank Dubois’ Downtown Hotel, or sharply left towards the Klondike River and other parts of town.
 He also worked for a time as a stock boy at Caley’s General Store, the main outlet in town for everything from food to shovels and axe handles.
 When stocking store shelves he would occasionally come across merchandise in the warehouse that seemed as old as the Klondike Gold Rush itself, including glass bottles of concentrated “Camp” coffee.
 Caley’s was the only place in the Yukon where you could find round-toed rubbers to put onto mukluks in the wet spring.

 One day he woke up to find a wolverine in the vestibule of the cabin gnawing on a rabbit he had left hanging there.
 The outer door to the vestibule had swung shut, trapping the wolverine inside with its meal.
 Casey was in the cabin, with no other exit.
 Eventually, he used a broom handle to pry the outer door open and let the beast escape.
 If you haven’t seen a live wolverine, you need only imagine the terror produced by Hugh Jackman’s portrayal of the character Wolverine in the X-Men film series.
 Mountain Man would not have been a misplaced moniker for my younger brother, although he was sociable and liked enough that a young couple in town named one of their sons Casey.
-He, like I, felt good to be connected that way.
+He, like I, felt good to be connected and remembered that way.

 Photo: Casey Buckles, resting during a hike into the Tombstone Mountains, 1977.